safe-contact/app/readme.md

 # SAFE CONTACT
 Safe Contact is an open source ios / android application based on ionic / cordova.
 The main purpose of this application is to detect and notify when someone meet a people infected by a virus (COVID-19 for example).

+<b> SAFE CONTACT, a mobile application to adapt the alertness of people who may have come across sick people. </b>

+<b> The application was designed with two distinct but complementary objectives: </b>

+- Be informed of potential contact with people suffering from a viral disease and encourage them to redouble their vigilance by strengthening prevention with those close to them and by advising them to stay in quarantine

+- Offer statistical data to epidemiologists or other scientists to obtain information on the contagiousness of the virus.

 ## Principle
 On the first app launch, a random ID is generated to idenfity a device.